-JACK STROM AND NEW ORLEANS HOODOO: In the aftermath of Hurricane Katrina …
+JACK STORM AND NEW ORLEANS HOODOO: In the aftermath of Hurricane Katrina …

 Evil spirits and unfriendly ghosts have been released from their crypts and are wreaking revenge.